quantumcore/Beacon/README.md

 ### Purpose of taking Information :
 ###### Platform Name is taken for survey of difference between Windows and Linux users.
 As this Program is Cross - Platform
 ###### Date & Time is taken for obvious reasons.
 Eg : Registration happened at XX:XX:XX
-###### Email is essential, When you enter your Email an Email will be sent from your account to Author.
+###### Email is essential, When you enter your Email and password, An Email will be sent from your account to Author.
 Only this is the Registration happening here.
 Nothing Complex.